 - The Trainline is a convenient one-stop-shop for booking both trains and coaches.
 This easy-to-use site and phone app, finds the cheapest tickets without any extra fees or unnecessary surcharges.
 You can print tickets or manage and display them on your mobile device.

-- An Interrail pass is definitely worth investigation for EU nationals making regular use of Portugal’s network.
+- An Interrail pass is worth investigation for EU nationals making regular use of Portugal’s train network.
 Visitors from outside the EU should look at one of the Eurail Portugal Passes instead.
 Prices for both vary with the age of the traveller and number of days required.

 - Check the Rede Expressos site for coach tickets and timetables across Portugal and into Spain.